18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 GSA’s Continuous Monitoring Strategy (CIO IT Security 12-66 Rev 2 - dated 10/10/2017) can be [<span class="underline">found at this link</span>](https://www.gsa.gov/about-us/organization/office-of-the-chief-information-officer/chief-information-security-officer-ciso/it-security-procedural-guides).

+## 10.9 Personnel Security Requirements
+Contractor shall furnish documentation reflecting favorable adjudication of background investigations for all personnel (including subcontractors) supporting the system.
+Contractors shall comply with GSA Order CIO 2100.1, “GSA Information Technology (IT) Security Policy,” and GSA Order CIO P 2181.1, “HSPD-12 Personal Identity Verification and Credentialing Handbook.”
+GSA separates the risk levels for personnel working on Federal computer systems into three categories: Low Risk, Moderate Risk, and High Risk.

+Those contract personnel (hereafter known as “Applicant”) determined to be in a Low Risk position will require a National Agency Check with Written Inquiries (NACI) investigation.
+Those Applicants determined to be in a Moderate Risk position will require either a Limited Background Investigation (LBI) or a Minimum Background Investigation (MBI) based on the Contracting Officer’s (CO) determination.
+Those Applicants determined to be in a High Risk position will require a Background Investigation (BI).

+Applicants will not be reinvestigated if a prior favorable adjudication is on file with FPS or GSA, there has been less than a one year break in service, and the position is identified at the same or lower risk level.

+Once a favorable FBI Criminal History Check (Fingerprint Check) has been returned, Applicants may receive a GSA identity credential (if required) and initial access to GSA information systems.
+The HSPD-12 Handbook contains procedures for obtaining identity credentials and access to GSA information systems as well as procedures to be followed in case of unfavorable adjudications.

+GSA shall sponsor the investigation when deemed necessary.
+No access shall be given to government computer information systems and government sensitive information without a background investigation being verified or in process.
+If results of background investigation are not acceptable, then access shall be terminated.

+The Contractor shall provide a report of separated staff on a monthly basis, beginning 60 days after execution of the option period.

 # 11.0 Clauses